afolabikabir/afolabikabir/README.md

 - 🔭 I’m currently working on google data analytics course and microsoft 30daysoflearning
-- 🌱 I’m currently learning data analytic tools like Excel, SQL and Tableau
+- 🌱 I’m currently learning data analytic tools like Excel, SQL, Tableau and R-Programming
-- 👯 I’m looking to collaborate on data analytic project
+- 👯 I’m looking to collaborate on data analytic projects
-- 🤔 I’m looking for help with resources to learn SQL and Power BI
+- 🤔 I’m looking for help with resources to learn SQL, Power BI and data analytic tools generally
-- 💬 Ask me about how to kickstart your data analytics journey
 - 📫 How to reach me
-      08165230563
+      contact no. 08165230563
+      linkedin profile - www.linkedin.com/in/afolabikabir
+      email - afolabikabir@gmail.com
 - 😄 Pronouns: HE/HIS/HIM